Achilles96/Portfolio/README.txt

-this is the branch where all the magic happens
+this is the branch where all the magic happens.